wso2/msf4j/samples/security/README.md

 ## How to run the sample

-When you start the MSS server, you need to pass a system property with the endpoint of the authorization server.
+When you start the MSF4J server, you need to pass a system property with the endpoint of the authorization server.

 e.g. AUTH_SERVER_URL=http://localhost:9763/introspect